 Because much of the Icelandic population has already undergone genetic coding, iStopMM researchers will be able to use this genetic data to look for linkages to family gene patterns in those with MGUS.
 In addition, a questionnaire asks participants about family history and exposure history to see what conditions may lead to the disease.

 The chances are excellent that answers will be found to help the BSRI team understand the biology of why people develop MGUS and how it can be prevented.
+To date, approximately 80,000 adults over the age of 40 have volunteered to take part, making iStopMM the largest screening project for any type of cancer ever conducted.

 Cure Trials: ASCENT—Treating High-Risk Smoldering Myeloma with a Four-Drug Regimen